-After each church visit, Wayne and I talk about the experience.
+After each church visit, Wayne and I talked about the experience.
 What did we see and hear?
 What sense did we get of the church body and its leadership?
 What did we learn about the church that helps us understand its priorities?
 What did we witness that was either positive or threw up some red flags?

 Although not an exhaustive list, the following seven areas will help you diagnose the health of your church or one you are visiting.